-All schools for which the Trust is the admission authority have catchment areas these can be seen at the following link: catchment areas.
+Kingsway is the only school which the Trust is the admission authority for who has a catchment area this can be seen at the following link: catchment areas.
 For the purpose of processing a school application a single home address must be used.
 The child's place of residence is taken to be the parental home at which they normally reside.
 Where parents claim equal or dual residency the home address is the address where the child permanently spends at least three 'school' nights (that is, Sunday, Monday, Tuesday, Wednesday or Thursday) will be taken to be the place of residence.